Artificial Intelligence and Machine Learning: Is it Human vs. Machine?

 Although AI can lend itself well to customisation, it can potentially lead to other unwanted behaviour at times.
 Predatory lending or marketing, where individuals are targeted based on information gathered through machine learning, are only some examples of how organisations or individuals can exploit these technologies.
 As such, industry policies and standards relating to privacy and prudential behaviour must be continually reviewed and updated as the industry continues to adopt AI and machine learning in various degrees.
 Financial ethics will play a big part in how AI or machine learning will continue to be accepted in the financial services industry.

-The introduction of AI or machine learning does not equate to a bleak future for the human professionals.
+The introduction of artificial intelligence or machine learning does not equate to a bleak future for the human professionals.
 Computers can be tasked with doing the repetitive and tedious jobs such as data processing.
 Instead of having to manually troll through a copious amount of historical data, a financial advisor can provide customised advice with a click of button.
 Employees will subsequently have more capacity to undertake higher level responsibilities and expand their skillsets.
 AI will alleviate some of the monotony of certain jobs and create new focus areas for professional development.
 Certain types of individuals will embrace this change while others may not.
 Organisations will need to look at investing time and money into transforming their talent alongside their technology to accommodate this fundamental change in an employee’s role.

 Better Fraud Detection